Skip to main content

 Webhooks help you integrate Maven into other tooling you might use for your course.

-For example, you might have an email service provider (ESP) you use to email students.
+For example, you might have an email service provider (ESP) you use to email students in place of Maven's automated emails.
 In this case, you can send data from Maven, directly to your ESP, or send it to Google Sheets, and then to your ESP.

 Data you can capture via webhooks: